marcusreimold/MetaboMind/README.md

 functions allow extraction of subgraphs by type and calculation of its Shannon entropy.

+Old intention graphs stored as `intent_graph.gml` are automatically imported when a `MemoryManager` instance is created.
+Every intention node is marked with `typ="intention"` and `source="llm"`; the original file is archived with a `.bak` suffix once migration succeeded.

 Reflections generated during a MetaboTakt are now also parsed for symbolic triples.
 These triples are stored in the ``MetaboGraph`` and linked to the current goal node along with the detected emotion.